2020 Cy Young Odds Tracker

 - See each contender’s odds to win the 2020 AL and NL Cy Young Awards

-- Will Jacob deGrom become just the third player ever to win three in a row?
+- Jacob deGrom is looking to become just the third player ever to win three in a row

 The graphs below have been generated by averaging the odds from a number of top online sportsbooks to give you a better sense of each pitchers’ chances of winning the 2020 AL and NL Cy Young Awards.
 Bookmark this page and visit it regularly to see how the odds for the top contenders ebb and flow throughout the season.